 This past week, we flew across the country to indulge in a little ski trip in Whistler Canada.
-As a novice to skiing, I bought the gear but wasn’t exactly sure how I would like all the pieces I picked out and wanted to make sure that I was recommending functional as well as fashionable choices before recommending what to wear first time skiing.
-However, you need to know the first rule of skiing: you gotta look good going down the mountain.
+As a novice to skiing, I bought the gear but wasn’t exactly sure how I would like all the pieces I picked out and wanted to make sure that I was recommending functional choices before recommending what to wear first time skiing.
+However, you need to know the first rule of skiing: you gotta look good going down the mountain so always choose something that you’d be happy wearing off the slopes as well!

 When we arrived in Vancouver, it was typical Pacific Northwest Weather: rainy and chilly.
 Not yet cold enough to be snowing, but the snow was piled up on the side of the streets from a previous storm.
 I was already wearing some of my Apres Ski gear in anticipation of the colder weather, so I was well bundled on the drive home.